Sports & Fitness

 Punggol Regional Sports Centre

 We recently wrote about the Punggol Digital District, a sustainable tech business park that’s slated to be fully operational by this year.
-Not too far away, and also poised to be completed in 2026, is the upcoming Punggol Regional Sports Centre that’s set to be a landmark sporting facility.
+Not too far away, and also poised to be completed by the end of 2026, is the upcoming Punggol Regional Sports Centre that’s set to be a landmark sporting facility.

 Initially scheduled for completion in 2023, this upcoming sports centre is a part of Singapore’s Sports Facilities Master Plan, which was a key initiative of Vision 2030 – our national sports blueprint that seeks to foster a healthier, more inclusive society through sports while developing high-performance athletes.